AliJimi/sharif-ap-slides/workshops/02-git.md

 git commit                # Finalize the merge
 ```

-💡 Tip: Make small commits and pull frequently to avoid conflicts.
+* Make small commits and pull frequently to avoid conflicts.

 ---